epfl-ada/ada-2020-project-milestone-p3-p3_abracadabra/README.md

 * Does this sound realistic given the timeframe we have?
 * The opposite of the question above: does this sound too simple given the timeframe we have?
 Should we do more?

+## Contribution

+RBC: racial bias coefficient

+Kevin: Part compute RBC and model officer RBC: import and preprocess data + analyze (figure and pearson) + writte the part on the website